10 Free things to do for Newcastle Students

 Sarah Marsh - March 1, 2019

-You’re a student so – let’s face it – you’re probably sticking to a tight budget.
+You’re a Newcastle student so – let’s face it – you’re probably sticking to a tight budget.
 Don’t worry!
-There are plenty of places to go and things to do in Newcastle which will cost you absolutely nothing.
+There are plenty of places to go and things to do for Newcastle students which will cost you absolutely nothing.

-During your time in Newcastle, one thing you can’t miss is the Gateshead Millennium Bridge.
+Newcastle students, one thing you can’t miss is the Gateshead Millennium Bridge.
 An icon of the Geordie skyline – the bridge has attracted visitors from around the world, and has been featured on a stamp and a pound coin!
 However, the Millennium Bridge is as much a feat of engineering as it is a landmark.
 It’s the world’s first – and only – tilting bridge, and will lean to one side to allow boats to pass underneath.
-Plus, it’s lit up by thousands of LED lights every day and there’s usually a light show at the weekend.
-Take a walk along Gateshead Quayside to see it for yourself!
+Therefore, take a walk along Gateshead Quayside to see it for yourself!

 Over the last 20 years, the Angel of the North has become one of the most famous pieces of British public art.
 It’s visited by 150,000 people every year, but is seen by thousands of people every day as they drive up the A1.
 Made from 200 tonnes of steel and standing at 20m tall – and 54m wide – the Angel has become a face of Newcastle and the North East.
 It’s an unmissable piece of British art and culture.